 It has the wide-based nipple I recommend.
 The bottle itself is soft.
 And it has the very important feature of a slow flow nipple.
 It comes in pink or green.

-I have had several parents swear by the Tommee Tippee bottle because of it’s anti-colic valve.
+I have had several parents swear by the Tommee Tippee Advanced Anti-Colic Bottle because of it’s anti-colic valve.

-Several speech therapists I have worked with recommend the Dr. Brown’s slow flow.
+Several speech therapists I have worked with recommend the Dr. Brown’s Slow Flow For Breastfed Babies.

-The Playtex Ventaire has been around for many years and it is still my favorite.
+The Playtex Baby VentAire has been around for many years and it is still my favorite.

 With four solid recommendations and all these tips for bottle feeding a breastfed baby you should be able to find a bottle that your breastfed baby will take.

 Have you tried other bottles that you had good success with?
 Let me know in the comments.